 Figure 7 Experiment 1 of Colwill and Rescorla (1985).
 Mean response rate on the levers that had earned the poisoned (filled symbols) and nonpoisoned (open symbols) actions, for both sucrose reinforcer (left panel) and pellet reinforcer (right panel).
-Reprinted from Colwill RM and Rescorla RA (1985) Postconditioning devaluation of a reinforcer affects instrumental responding.
+Reprinted from Colwill, R.M., Rescorla, R.A., 1985.
+Postconditioning devaluation of a reinforcer affects instrumental responding.
 J. Exp.
 Psychol.
 Anim.
 Behav.
 Process.
-11: 120-132, with permission from the authors.
+11, 120-132, with permission from R.A.
+Rescorla.